CycleMLP: A MLP-like Architecture for Dense Prediction: Abstract

 \section{Abstract}

-This paper presents a simple MLP-like architecture, \modelname{}, which is a versatile backbone for visual recognition and dense predictions, unlike modern MLP architectures, \eg, MLP-Mixer~\cite{mlp-mixer}, ResMLP~\cite{resmlp}, and gMLP~\cite{gmlp}, whose architectures are correlated to image size and thus are infeasible in object detection and segmentation. \modelname{} has two advantages compared to modern approaches.
+This paper presents a simple MLP-like architecture, \modelname{}, which is a versatile backbone for visual recognition and dense predictions.
+As compared to modern MLP architectures, \eg, MLP-Mixer~\citep{mlp-mixer}, ResMLP~\citep{resmlp}, and gMLP~\citep{gmlp}, whose architectures are correlated to image size and thus are infeasible in object detection and segmentation, \modelname{} has two advantages compared to modern approaches.
 (1) It can cope with various image sizes.
 (2) It achieves linear computational complexity to image size by using local windows.
-In contrast, previous MLPs have quadratic computations because of their fully spatial connections.
-We build a family of models that surpass existing MLPs and achieve a comparable accuracy~(83.2\%) on ImageNet-1K classification compared to the state-of-the-art Transformer such as Swin Transformer~\cite{liu2021Swin}~(83.3\%), but using fewer parameters and FLOPs.
-We expand the MLP-like models' applicability, making them a versatile backbone for dense prediction tasks. \modelname{} aims to provide a competitive baseline on object detection, instance segmentation, and semantic segmentation for MLP models.
-In particular, \modelname{} achieves 45.1 mIoU on ADE20K val, comparable to Swin~(45.2 mIOU).
+In contrast, previous MLPs have $O(N^2)$ computations due to fully spatial connections.
+We build a family of models which surpass existing MLPs and even state-of-the-art Transformer-based models, \eg Swin Transformer~\citep{liu2021Swin}, while using fewer parameters and FLOPs.
+We expand the MLP-like models' applicability, making them a versatile backbone for dense prediction tasks. \modelname{} achieves competitive results on object detection, instance segmentation, and semantic segmentation.
+In particular, \modelname{}-Tiny outperforms Swin-Tiny by 1.3\% mIoU on ADE20K dataset with fewer FLOPs.
+Moreover, CycleMLP also shows excellent zero-shot robustness on ImageNet-C dataset.
 Code is available at \url{https://github.com/ShoufaChen/CycleMLP}.